 IRC Rule 21.8 gives a rating credit to boats rated for a single roller furling headsail.
 To be eligible, (with the exception of boats with LH greater than 30.5m and IRC DLR greater than 60) rated HLP must be greater than 1.3J.
 The Rating Authority will pick up qualification in this regard.
-More importantly from a measurer's point of view is that, while other sails may be carried aboard, only storm jibs and, when declared, heavy weather jibs may be used while racing.
-The definitions of storm and heavy weather jibs are as defined by IRC definitions:
+More importantly from a measurer's point of view is that, while other sails may be carried aboard, only one storm jib and/or one heavy weather jib may be used while racing.
+The definitions of storm and heavy weather jibs are as defined by OSR 4.27.3 and 4.27.4.